bishr-omer/Bishr-Omer/README.md

 ## About

 I am a researcher and engineer specializing in signal processing, computer vision, and machine learning.
 My academic background bridges electrical engineering and information communication systems.
-I focus on developing robust algorithms for image quality assessment, object detection, and super-resolution.My technical stack centers on Python and MATLAB for building and validating complex mathematical models and deep learning architectures.
+I focus on developing robust algorithms for image quality assessment, object detection, and super-resolution.
+My technical stack centers on Python and MATLAB for building and validating  mathematical models and deep learning architectures.
 I have practical experience optimizing frameworks for real-time performance and designing novel statistical frameworks for complex imagery analysis.

 ---